technomancy/lein-tar/README.md

     $ lein tar

-Creates myproject-1.0.0.tar including everything in pkg/ along with all dependencies plus the jar of your project.
+Creates myproject-1.0.0.tar including everything in pkg/ along with the default dependencies plus the jar of your project.
 If you are building from Hudson, your tarball will contain a build.clj file that shows which build produced it.

 ## Uberjar